The memoir and first book from the author of the beloved New York Times bestseller Cutting for Stone.

 Nestled in the Smoky Mountains of eastern Tennessee, the town of Johnson City had always seemed exempt from the anxieties of modern American life.
 But when the local hospital treated its first AIDS patient, a crisis that had once seemed an “urban problem” had arrived in the town to stay.

 Working in Johnson City was Abraham Verghese, a young Indian doctor specializing in infectious diseases.
 Dr. Verghese became by necessity the local AIDS expert, soon besieged by a shocking number of male and female patients whose stories came to occupy his mind, and even take over his life.
 Verghese brought a singular perspective to Johnson City: as a doctor unique in his abilities; as an outsider who could talk to people suspicious of local practitioners; above all, as a writer of grace and compassion who saw that what was happening in this conservative community was both a medical and a spiritual emergency.

 Out of his experience comes a startling but ultimately uplifting portrait of the American heartland as it confronts—and surmounts—its deepest prejudices and fears.

 Abraham Verghese, MD, MACP, is Professor and Vice Chair for the Theory and Practice of Medicine at the School of Medicine at Stanford University.
-He is also the critically acclaimed bestselling author of Cutting for Stone and The Tennis Partner, as well as a physician with an international reputation for his focus on healing in an era where technology often overwhelms the human side of medicine.
+He is also the critically acclaimed bestselling author of Cutting for Stone, My Own Country, and The Tennis Partner, as well as a physician with an international reputation for his focus on healing in an era where technology often overwhelms the human side of medicine.
 In February 2014, he received a Heinz Award from Teresa Heinz and the Heinz Family Foundation.